0x09/resdet/doc/libresdet.md

 * image - 8-bit grayscale bitmap with no padding.
 * width, height - dimensions of the bitmap.
 * resw, resh - Output arrays of pixel index and confidence pairs describing a potential detected resolution.
-Allocated by the library, must be freed by caller.
+Either may be NULL to skip analyzing that dimension.
+If provided, respective count param must point to valid size_t memory.
+Guaranteed to be either allocated or nulled by the library, must be freed by caller.
 * countw, counth - Size of resw and resh respectively.
 * method - A detection method returned by `resdet_methods` or `resdet_get_method`.

 ---

 	RDError resdetect_with_params(unsigned char* restrict image, size_t width, size_t height,
-	                              RDResolution** rw, size_t* cw, RDResolution** rh, size_t* ch, RDMethod* method, size_t range, float threshold);
+	                              RDResolution** resw, size_t* countw, RDResolution** resh, size_t* counth, RDMethod* method, size_t range, float threshold);

 Detect from a bitmap directly with specified parameters.

 * image - 8-bit grayscale bitmap with no padding.
 * width, height - dimensions of the bitmap.
 * resw, resh - Output arrays of pixel index and confidence pairs describing a potential detected resolution.
-Allocated by the library, must be freed by caller.
+Either may be NULL to skip analyzing that dimension.
+If provided, respective count param must point to valid size_t memory.
+Guaranteed to be either allocated or nulled by the library, must be freed by caller.
 * countw, counth - Size of resw and resh respectively.
 * method - A detection method returned by `resdet_methods` or `resdet_get_method`.
 * range - Range of coefficients to consider when looking for inversions.
 Lower values are faster, but may return many more misidentified results.
 The default is currently 12, with reasonable values between 8-32 (DEFAULT_RANGE).